 Limerence is the Fool’s Gold of true love.

-You’d never watch Mission Impossible and because of that, decide to jump out of the next car you were a passenger in and leap into oncoming traffic – convinced that you were going to carry out an impossible mission… would you?
+You’d never watch Mission Impossible and because of that, decide to jump out of the next car you were a passenger in, try to scale a wall, and leap into oncoming traffic – convinced that you were going to carry out an impossible mission… would you?

 So why do we continue to jump out of the relational cars, thinking we can emotionally survive the oncoming traffic?